Liberton High School

 Liberton High School is a secondary school in Liberton, in the south of Edinburgh, Scotland, which is located on Gilmerton Road.
-The school roll for the 2014–15 academic year was 610.
+The school roll for the 2022–23 academic year was 846.

 Liberton High School has had certain great achievements in sports, such as the undefeated girls hockey XI in 1970-71.

 In football, they were the first Edinburgh school to win the Scottish Schools Secondary Shield, in 1966.

 On 1 April 2014, a 12-year-old girl was killed when a wall collapsed in one of the school Physical Education department's changing rooms.

-It was announced in December 2020 as part of a £80M funding in education that was announced by John Swinney as Deputy First Minister of Scotland that Liberton High School would be rebuilt to replace the original school.
+John Swinney, Deputy First Minister of Scotland, announced in December 2020 (as part of a £80M education investment) that Liberton High School would be entirely rebuilt.
+Construction began in 2023 and was scheduled to be completed in 2026.